 Life at Taylor

-Our commitment to intentional community is one of the fundamental aspects that makes Taylor, Taylor.
+Intentional community is one of the fundamental aspects that makes Taylor, Taylor.
 This allows you to learn, grow, and be challenged by one another.

 You may think when you go to college you will leave the feeling of family behind.
 While your roommates and fellow students will have different backgrounds and experiences, you will all have one important thing in common: a relationship with Jesus Christ and a desire to live out your faith in community.